-It stands around 18-23 in. tall and weighs around 40-60 lbs (18-27 kg).
+He stands around 18-23 in. tall and weighs around 40-60 lbs (18-27 kg).
 In general, the male is larger and heavier than the female.
-It has an approximate life expectancy of 10 to 12 years.
+He has an approximate life expectancy of 10 to 12 years.

-Its profuse coat of medium length is straight or slightly wavy.
-He has a dewlap on the back of his legs and a generous mane around his neck.
+His profuse coat of medium length is straight or slightly wavy.
+He has a dewlap on the back of his legs and a great mane around his neck.
 The coat can be blue or red merle or red or black tricolor, with white and/or tan markings.
 In general, the tail is naturally short; it happens that it is cut if it exceeds four inches.

 True to his herding instincts, the Australian Shepherd jealously defends his family and his territory and warns his owner if strangers approach.
 On the other hand, he is not considered aggressive.

 The Australian Shepherd, especially the lines of the breed that are used for work, are active dogs that need to be kept busy.
 Left alone and locked up, he is unhappy and can behave destructively.
 The countryside represents the ideal environment for this dog.
-Its owner must at the very least provide a large fenced yard and devote time to it.
+His guardian must, at the very least, provide a large fenced yard and devote time to him.

 The origin of the Australian Shepherd varies considerably depending on the historical source consulted.
 According to one of the theories advanced, this dog would have been exclusively developed in the United States to work on the ranches.
-It could have ancestors a shepherd dog originating from the Spanish and French Basque country, which accompanied the merino sheep introduced in the United States at the beginning of the colony.
+On the other hand, it could have ancestors a shepherd dog originating from the Spanish and French Basque country, which accompanied the merino sheep introduced in the United States at the beginning of the colony.
 A cross with the collie could also have been made.
-It derives its name solely from its association with the Basque Shepherd, which arrived in the United States from Australia in the 19th century.
+He derives his name solely from his association with the Basque Shepherd, which arrived in the United States from Australia in the 19th century.